-- Line Departments Namely Water and Sanitation Agency Lahore, Environmental Protection Agency, Punjab and Irrigation and Power Department should explore possibilities of construction of wetlands along with the various stretches of Hudiara nullah for minimizing the pollution load being added into River Ravi. - Since Hudiara drain is a source of pollution it is therefore recommended that a constructed wetland may be provided on a large scale for the treatment of wastewater of this drain to avoid Ravi's pollution. - As compared to winter, removal efficiency of various pollutants in constructed wetland should be checked in different seasons, at different flow rates (monsoon season and dry weather) and different detention time (minutes, hours and days).
+- Line Departments namely Water and Sanitation Agency Lahore, Environmental Protection Agency, Punjab and Irrigation and Power Department should explore possibilities of construction of wetlands along with the various stretches of Hudiara nullah for minimizing the pollution load being added into River Ravi. - Since Hudiara drain is a source of pollution it is therefore recommended that a constructed wetland may be provided on a large scale for the treatment of wastewater of this drain to avoid Ravi's pollution. - As compared to winter, removal efficiency of various pollutants in constructed wetland should be checked in different seasons, at different flow rates (monsoon season and dry weather) and different detention time (minutes, hours and days). - Removal efficiency of different plant in constructed wetlands should be monitored. - The removal efficiency of various pollutants in constructed wetland should be analyzed by varying the alignment flow.